Consciousness raising: personal and social – The struggle for change - International Action Center

 Accumulating new acceptable experiences into consciousness

 Unawareness of fresher air to breathe causes despair.
-The therapist slowly points out what’s been missing in their early years, how to make up for “unfinished business,” and what’s possible in the current situation.
+The therapist slowly points out what’s been missing in their early years, how to make up for “unfinished business,” and what’s possible in the current.
 Helping the person develop a closer network of validating friends can reduce the volume of the original audience and raise the volume of a new cheering squad.
 Optimism slowly replaces despair.

 Unaware of unconscious restrictions against change, a person finds many reasons to avoid imagined or real disconnection from their original caretaker(s).
 These reasons make up are their protective wall against change.
 Depending upon the degree of early restrictiveness, the wall has degrees of rigidity.
 Unconscious motivating attitudes tend to govern.
 Consciousness has a very difficult time being raised.